DrewBradley/dnd-monstronomicon/README.md

 `./src` also includes some assets, the `index.js` and `index.css` files, our `localStorage` file, and most importantly the `store`.

 ## Future Iterations
 Redux might seem overpowered for this project.
+It is.
 We chose this API because it holds so much data and we have plans for extensions that would take advantage of Redux.
 See the [most current project board here](https://github.com/DrewBradley/dnd-monstronomicon/projects/1).
+That's also the place to submit a bug report or an enhancement request.

 #### To Contribute
 If you'd like to contribute to the code, please complete the following steps: